irpbc/mj/README.md

 Compiler is written in C# 7 (.Net Core), parser is generated with ANTLR4, and uses LLVM for code generation.

+The runtime library and compiler native code is located at [irpbc/mj-rt](http://github.com/irpbc/mj-rt)

 [Technocal docs](Docs/Technical.md)